Home Charging Tenants for Solar Power

 Charging Tenants for Solar Power

-Charging tenants for solar power encourages landlords to install solar panels in their investment property.
+Charging tenants2 for solar power encourages landlords3 to install solar panels in their investment property.

 Save on the electricity bill

 The use of solar power reduces the use of grid electricity.
-With the high and rising electricity costs, other power sources to help reduce the costs are welcome.
+With the high and rising electricity costs, other power sources can be utilized to reduce the cost.

-The cost of solar is much lower than the cost of electricity.
-Therefore, tenants will have lower electricity bills when they use solar.
+The cost of solar is much lower than the cost of electricity.4 Therefore, tenants will have lower electricity bills when they use solar.

-How much is paid is determined by both the landlord and tenant.
+How much is paid is determined by both the landlord and tenant5.
 Proper solar power usage monitoring must be done to arrive at the correct amount to charge.

 Tenants stay longer in the property